MONROE-PROJECT/Experiments/experiments/nettest/readme.md

   # These values are specic for this experiment; defaults:
   #"cnf_server_host": "",               # REQUIRED PARAMETER; Host/IP to connect to
   #"cnf_server_port": ,                 # REQUIRED PARAMETER; Port to connect to
-  "cnf_secret": "",                     # RMBT server secret (can be empty if server does not check tokens) "cnf_encrypt": False,                 # use TLS if True "cnf_dl_num_flows": 5,                # number of TCP flows to use for downlink "cnf_ul_num_flows": 5,                # number of TCP flows to use for uplink
+  "cnf_secret": "",                     # nettest server secret (can be empty if server does not check tokens) "cnf_encrypt": False,                 # use TLS if True "cnf_dl_num_flows": 5,                # number of TCP flows to use for downlink "cnf_ul_num_flows": 5,                # number of TCP flows to use for uplink